nervosnetwork/capsule/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     check           Check environment and dependencies
     new             Create a new project
+    new-contract    Create a new contract
     build           Build contracts
     run             Run command in contract build image test            Run tests
     deploy          Deploy contracts, edit deployment.toml to custodian deployment recipe. debugger        CKB debugger
     help            Prints this message or the help of the given subcommand(s)
 ```

 ### Quick Start